 St. Louis, MO 63108

-I am an Associate Professor of Philosophy at Saint Louis University.
+I am a Professor of Philosophy at Saint Louis University.
 I specialize in Philosophy of Science.

 Scientists have assembled a remarkably sophisticated engine of discovery.
 How does this engine work?
 What methods contribute to its power and its reliability?
 What is it about these methods that enables them to make such contributions?
 How did they evolve through the historical development of humans' efforts to investigate their world?
 What is it about humans and their social organization that makes these methods suitable for us to use?
 How can and should we understand and utilize the results of scientific inquiry?